cfenollosa/os-tutorial/03-bootsector-memory/README.md

 The only goal of this lesson is to learn where the boot sector is stored

-I could just go ahead and tell you that the BIOS places it at `0x7C00`, but an example with wrong solutions will make things clearer.
+I could just bluntly tell you that the BIOS places it at `0x7C00` and get it done with, but an example with wrong solutions will make things clearer.

 We want to print an X on screen.
 We will try 4 different strategies and see which ones work and why.

+**Open the file `boot_sect_memory.asm`**

 First, we will define the X as data, with a label:
 ```nasm